 Carolyn Clifford anchors the 6, 7 and 11 pm newscasts with Stephen Clark.

-Carolyn is a native Detroiter who grew up on the northwest side of the city.
+Carolyn, a native Detroiter. grew up on the northwest side of the city.

-She’s the youngest of nine children and there are more than 40 grandchildren in her family, so she was thrilled to return to her hometown and work at the very station she grew up watching.
+Being the youngest of nine children, with more than 40 grandchildren in her family, she was thrilled to return to her hometown and work at the very station she grew up watching.
 "It’s like a dream come true," says Carolyn.

-Carolyn is a proud graduate of Michigan State University where she earned a degree in Broadcast Journalism.
-She also learned about the mental toughness this career requires after spending time in MSU's Army ROTC.
+Carolyn is a proud graduate of Michigan State University, earning a degree in Broadcast Journalism.
+She also learned mental toughness from spending time in MSU's Army ROTC.

-Carolyn's most memorable moments in her broadcasting career include interviewing President Barack Obama, Oprah, Barbara Walters, and NBA Legends Michael Jordan and Earvin "Magic" Johnson.
-Carolyn has covered everything from hurricanes in North Carolina to former South African President Nelson Mandella's first visit to Michigan after he was set free from prison.
-However, most meaningful to Carolyn is when many of Channel 7's stories have helped change the lives of our viewers whether we offered free flu shots during a shortage across the country, or when we found women in need of mammograms free sites to get the test.
+Carolyn's most memorable moments in broadcasting include interviewing President Barack Obama, Oprah Winfrey, Barbara Walters, and NBA legends Michael Jordan and Earvin "Magic" Johnson.
+Carolyn has covered everything from hurricanes in North Carolina to former South African President Nelson Mandela's first visit to Michigan after he was freed from prison.

-The YWCA of Western Wayne County named Carolyn their 'Woman of the Year.'
-She has also been honored by the Detroit City Council and Detroit Urban League for her community service and volunteer work in the Metro Detroit area.
-One of Carolyn's passions is speaking out against domestic violence.
-She has reached out and helped many victims of domestic violence and speaks at many area events.
+Carolyn has been named “Woman of the Year” by the YWCA of Western Wayne County.
+She has also been honored by the Detroit City Council and Detroit Urban League for her community and volunteer work in the Metro Detroit area.
+One of Carolyn's passions is speaking out against domestic violence at numerous area events.
+She has also reached out and personally helped many victims of domestic violence.

-Carolyn has received several awards for her reporting and anchoring.
-She is a 13-time Emmy winner, including three Emmy Awards for Best News Anchor.
-She has also received awards from the Associated Press, the Michigan Association of Broadcasters and was given a special honor by the Karmanos Cancer Institute as one of their "Heroes of Breast Cancer."
+Carolyn has received many professional accolades for her reporting and anchoring work at 7 Action News.
+She is a 13-time Emmy Award winner, including three Emmys for Best News Anchor.
+She has also been honored by the Associated Press, the Michigan Association of Broadcasters , and given a special tribute by the Karmanos Cancer Institute as one of their "Heroes of Breast Cancer."

-Before Carolyn decided she wanted to work in news, she had dreams of dancing on Broadway.
-She has danced her whole life and was in the Michigan State Dance Company and the MSU Motion Dance Team before she graduated.
+Before Carolyn embarked on a career in TV news, she dreamt of dancing on Broadway.
+As lifelong dancer, she performed in both the Michigan State Dance Company and the MSU Motion Dance Team before she graduated.

-Carolyn loves speaking at area schools and community organizations hoping to make a difference in the lives of children.
-A quote Carolyn strives to live by is by Martin Luther King Junior, 1963 "The ultimate measure of a man or woman is not where he or she stands in moments of comfort and convenience, but where he or she stands at times of challenge and controversy."
+Hoping to make a difference in the children’s lives, Carolyn often speaks at area schools and community organizations.
+One of Carolyn’s favorite quotes is from Martin Luther King Junior in 1963: "The ultimate measure of a man or woman is not where he or she stands in moments of comfort and convenience, but where he or she stands at times of challenge and controversy."

-Carolyn is a devoted wife to Gregory F. Goss, mother of three Airielle, James and Brooke and stepmother of two Alyssa and Gregory Junior.
+Carolyn, married to Gregory F. Goss, is mother to Airielle, James and Brooke, and stepmother to Alyssa and Gregory Junior.

-Most of her time away from the station is spent with her family, whether its going to her son's track meets or being dance mom by attending her daughter's dance recitals and competitions.
+Carolyn loves spending time with her family, whether it’s attending her son's track meets or playing “dance mom” at her daughter's dance rehearsals, recitals and competitions.